katepatch/README-Generator-node.js/Develop/ReadMe.md

 ## Contributing

-Myself and lots of googling
+Myself

 ## Tests

-This is a test of this project
+This currently is a test

 ## Questions